-Rate of fusion using novel synthetic bone graft mixed with allograft stem cell product in lumbar fusions
+Rate of fusion using novel synthetic bone graft mixed with cellular allograft product in lumbar fusions

 Highlight box